swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 }
 ```

 Notably, the task executor preference is in effect for the entire structured task hierarchy while running in a task or scope where a task executor preference is set.
-For example, the following snippet illustrates child tasks created inside of a `withTaskExecutor`.
+For example, the following snippet illustrates child tasks created inside of a `withTaskExecutorPreference`.

 If a task with such executor preference encounters code which is `isolated` to some specific actor, it would adhere to that requirement and hop to it as expected: